 Like god-parents at a baptism, the role of the attendants continues throughout the married life of the couple, helping and guiding.

 The principal attendants are known as 'sponsors'; male sponsors are ninongs and female sponsors are ninangs.
-In the Philippines, the number of sponsors can be just a single couple or numerous sponsors, perhaps as many as two dozen.
+In Philippines, the number of sponsors can be just one couple or perhaps as many as two dozen.
 They are women and men whom the bride and groom respect and admire, perhaps aunts and uncles or close friends of the family.
 As in the early days of the Church, the sponsors attest to the couple's readiness for marriage and freedom to marry.
-In the Philippines, they are also the official State witnesses and sign the marriage licence.
+In Philippines, they are also the official State witnesses and sign the marriage licence.
 Worldwide, their participation is symbolic of the wisdom and support they will offer the new couple.

 The Principal sponsors are part of the bridal procession.
 At the nuptial blessing, they may also be invited to approach the pastor and extend their right hands to join in the prayer of blessing.
 In doing so, they are fulfilling their roles as sponsors.
 The Secondary Sponsors are women and men whom the couple choose to involve in their ceremony because of their affinity or friendship.
 They are typically relatives or close friends.